kang-cao-corgi/coj/notes.md

 ### 1. Definition
 1. Encountering God, kissing the hand of God
     - [Ge32:29-30](https://www.blueletterbible.org/niv/gen/32/29/s_32029)
-    to worship (greek: to fall at another's feet, to prostratem kneel, to meet with God closely)
+    - to worship (greek: to fall at another's feet, to prostratem kneel, to meet with God closely)
+    - to fall &rarr; to surrender

 1. Service is carrying our one's duty
     - worship = to serve (a hired servant)

-### 1. the sacrifice in the OT
+#### 1. the sacrifice in the OT
 - [He1:14](https://www.blueletterbible.org/niv/heb/1/14/s_1134014)
 <br>
 Three elements of sacrifice: